Ping Advanced Identity Cloud

 🔒 Consumer Identity Threat Protection for Ping Advanced Identity Cloud

-The result is returned as one of three outcomes: Compromised, Not Compromised, or Error.
-These outcomes branch the authentication journey so you can take the appropriate automated remediation action, such as enforcing MFA, blocking access, alerting fraud teams, or prompting a password reset.
+The node calls the SpyCloud Consumer Threat Protection API at any point in a user's journey and checks whether the user's credentials have been exposed.
+SpyCloud returns one of three outcomes: Compromised, Not Compromised, or Error.
+These outcomes branch the authentication journey so you can take the appropriate automated remediation action — enforcing MFA, blocking access, alerting fraud teams, or prompting a password reset.

 This integration helps prevent account takeover on consumer platforms, identify accounts with elevated risk profiles, and act on exposure signals before an attacker does.